Hair dyes can be harmful.

 Rinse tip: Use a colour applicator bottleย to allow even distribution of the rinse through the hair.
 You can find them at a beauty store or online.

-Grey Coverage: This rinse tints your hair and builds up gradually, so it will work best for people with less than 50% grey coverage.
-Having said that I would still encourage you to use it or at least give it a try even if you have more grey hair.
+This rinse tints your hair and builds up gradually, so it will work best for people with less than 50% grey coverage.
+Having said that, I would still encourage you to try it out, even if you have more grey hair.
 And there are other herbs that you can incorporate into the rinse to get a darker effect.
 I have listed them below.

 Here are a few ideas: